AaronOwensSE/shiftER/README.md

 ## Project Overview

-An app for mobile and tablet devices that enables groups of professionals to compete for work shifts in the style of a fantasy sports draft.
+A group scheduling app for mobile devices that enables professionals to claim their preferred work shifts using a snake draft (or serpentine draft), a system common in fantasy sports.

 ## Documentation